 Also, disclosure, I sold all my TWTR shares for a moderate loss in the past year.
 So no real point in boosting that with my 80 or so followers 🙂 Now, as for my remaining Facebook shares… well, actually, even I already quit FB, both as a shareholder and a user, quite some time ago. #trendsetter

-2019 Update – I am back on Twitter and Facebook.
+2019 Update – I am back on Twitter (protected Tweets) and Facebook.
 Because social proof is a real thing.
 I needed to park across my name.